fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with plugin Debloat by asadkn.
+* Added: Option to set form fields font size to 16px and avoid automatic zoom in issue on some mobile browsers.
 * Fixed: Compatibility with theme Shoptimizer.
 Fix layout of the header when using some header variations from the theme, and restore the padlock icon on proceed to checkout and place order buttons.
 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 PHP warning when trying to output information for recurring shipping packages.
 * Fixed: Compatibility with plugin Germanized for WooCommerce.
 Remove duplicate place order button that appears briefly on the checkout page.